tumelo-maja/pizza_order_cli/README.md

   - **Meal display** - complete meal summary is shown including any extra items selected and their quantities per meal.
   - **1) Yes** - to add another meal; app goes back to choose pizza name.
   - **2) No** - to proceed to checkout; app goes to order summary.
-  - **Limits:** input must be an integer betweeen 1 and 2 or enter 99 to return to 'Main Menu'
+  - **Limits:** input must be an integer between 1 and 2 or enter 99 to return to 'Main Menu'

 - **Order summary - add meals**
   <figure>